lulvz/rcom_projeto/README.md

-# Transport Layer Protocol
+# EZFile

-This project implements a transfer protocol that operates on top of the link layer and an application layer protocol that uses it to transfer files between two computers.
+This project implements a Transport Layer Protocol that operates on top of the link layer and an application layer protocol that uses it to transfer files between two computers.

 ## Overview